Tag: leader

 Over this New Year, we will each be called to surrender pieces of our identity to Christ.
 It is not a one-time thing.
 As we continue to become more Christ-like (for that should be our goal), we will constantly be finding new things to surrender.
 Sometimes the things we need to surrender might not seem so obvious, especially within the context of Christian culture.
 For example, surrendering leadership or pride often seems obvious.
 On the other hand, taking on a leadership role and taking (Christian) pride in doing it (i.e., fulfilling the mission) is often not taken as surrendering one’s identity.
 If one has been in the background (and likes it that way), it actually is a form of surrender to become a .

-For almost 33 years (less the time we know of a 12-year-old Jesus at the ), the big event for Mary and Joseph was the birth and circumcision of Jesus.
+For almost 33 years (less the time we know of a 12-year-old Jesus at the temple), the big event for Mary and Joseph was the birth and circumcision of Jesus.
 Joseph was likely dead by the start of Jesus’ ministry.
 Mary, on the other hand, had to surrender part of her to the world.
 Jesus was no longer only hers.
 He was something far more.
-After his and resurrection, Jesus also was no longer just the Jews’.
+After his death and , Jesus also was no longer just the Jews’.
 He was for the whole world.
 For Mary, Jesus’ siblings, and Jesus’ followers, this was also a needed surrender.

 1)Think about the last year.
 What has made you the most upset?
 What does that tell you about what you need to surrender to Jesus this year?